kirylvolkau/Parky-API/README.md

 * DTO pattern used
 * `appsettings.json` file is excluded from project since it contains connection string for the SQL Server with password.
 * Versioning used.
+* Authorization with JWT tokens added.
 * Some parts are simply commented so in future I can find and reuse them.
 * ASP.NET Core MVC project `ParkyWeb` is used for API consumption.
 <br/> **Upcoming:** <br/>

-* Authentication will be added.
 * Localization will be added.
+* MVC part for users will be added.

 ## MVC part :
 * Currently it supports all API methods for National Parks and Trails.